Boierul/Boierul/README.md

  ### I'm a relatively new dev that is trying his best at coding

-- 🌱 Currently mastering web-development
+- 🌱 Currently mastering web-development, cryptography, blockchain programming, 3D modelling and more ...
-- 🥅 Near-future goals: contribute more to open source projects
+- 🥅 Near-future goals: contribute more to open source projects,
 - 🗨️ Fun fact: Bears eat beets.
 Bears, Beets, Battlestar Galactica!